Actionable ways to develop culture.

-ESOP stands for “Equity and Stock Ownership Plan” and is a benefit that gives employees ownership in their company through shares of stock.
+ESOP stands for "Employee Stock Ownership Plan" and is a benefit that gives employees ownership in their company through shares of stock.
 In a very real way, an ESOP allows employees to participate in the success of the company they’re helping to build.

 Typically a company has multiple owners.
 (Anyone who holds at least one share in the company is, technically, an owner.)
 This can include investors, founders, stock option holders – like employees who take part in an ESOP – and other third parties.